beyarkay/masters-thesis/src/05_results.md

 "empty space" in between one gesture and the next does not get erroneously classified as a gesture even though no gesture is being performed.
-One technique in the literature which has shown promise in dealing with both detection and classification is that of a hierarchical setup [@TODO] in which there are two models trained.
+One technique in the literature which has shown promise in dealing with both detection and classification is that of a hierarchical setup in which there are two models trained.
 The first model (the detector) is a binary classifier simply trained to detect if there is any gesture present in an observation.
 The second model (the classifier) is trained on only the